Skip to main content

 Don't pause in downturns

 Falling prices buy more units.
-Staying invested through dips is where rupee-cost-averaging pays off.
+Staying invested through dips is where cost-averaging pays off.

 Match horizon to goal